The nature of ASASSN-24fw's occultation: modelling the event as dimming by optically thick rings around a sub-stellar companion: Discussion

-\cite{zakamska2025} undertook spectral study of the dimming and suggest that ASASSN-24fw is an evolved main sequence star and the dimming was caused by a truncated circum-planetary disc comprising of gas and dust of large sized grains.
-They provide mass of the occulter to be in between 0.5-19 M\textsubscript{J} and the radius of the disc to be 0.7 au.
-This is similar to what we get from our lightcurve modeling.
-Moreover, their analysis using deep NaI D absorption lines which are in excess than that expected from stellar photosphere alone suggest the possibility of circum-stellar winds.
-Unlike their spectra neither we nor \cite{toribio2025} found any metallic and H\textsubscript{$\alpha$} emission lines in our optical spectra.
-Interestingly, the optical spectrum of \cite{toribio2025} taken on 9 October 2024 i.e. just after the star became dim, shows deep H\textsubscript{$\alpha$} absorption line, and our Keck LRIS spectrum taken on 29 October 2024 shows no H\textsubscript{$\alpha$} line.
-But our Keck HiRES spectrum taken on 25 January 2025 shows a H\textsubscript{$\alpha$} absorption line with a 'w' shape or a central emission feature.
-Interestingly, \cite{zakamska2025} find hydrogen emission lines in their Magellan and GHOST spectra taken on 3 February 2025 and 5 March 2025 respectively, after our Keck HiRES observations.
-As the only available pre-dimming spectra is from Gaia DR3 which also shows H$\alpha$ absorption line, and that we have ruled out that ASASN-24fw is a YSO, indicates that the emission feature is unlikely to be coming from the star and maybe associated with the Hydrogen gas component in the occulting material which is re-emitting the absorbed stellar radiation into H\textsubscript{$\alpha$} region.
-The value of $EW_{absorb}$ that we find in our HiRES spectrum is $\sim$ 8\AA.
-This would have increased in the spectra by \cite{zakamska2025} and indicates a transient nature of the H\textsubscript{$\alpha$} line.
+\cite{zakamska2025} undertook spectral study of the dimming and suggest that ASASSN-24fw is an evolved main sequence star and the dimming was caused by a tidally truncated circumplanetary disc comprising of gas and dust of large sized grains.
+They also rule out shorter orbital periods using the DASCH survey and modern survey lightcurves.
+They provide mass of the occulter to be in between 19-76 ~$M_{\rm J}$ and the radius of the disc to be 0.7 au.
+Moreover, their analysis using deep NaI D absorption lines which are in excess than that expected from stellar photosphere alone suggest the possibility of circumsecondary winds.
+Unlike their spectra neither we nor \cite{toribio2025} found any metallic and H$\alpha$ emission\footnote{Though we see a central emission feature, it is below the continuum level.
+So we refer to the shape of H-alpha line as {\it w} shaped feature.} lines in our optical spectra.
+Interestingly, the optical spectrum of \cite{toribio2025} taken on 9 October 2024 i.e. just after the star became dim, shows deep H$\alpha$ absorption line, and our Keck LRIS spectrum taken on 29 October 2024 shows no H$\alpha$ line.
+But our Keck HiRES spectrum taken on 25 January 2025 shows a H$\alpha$ absorption line with a {\it w} shape or a central emission feature.
+Interestingly, \cite{zakamska2025} find H$\alpha$ emission line in their Magellan and GHOST spectra taken on 3 February 2025 and 5 March 2025 respectively, after our Keck HiRES observations.
+As the only available pre-dimming spectra is from Gaia DR3 which also shows H$\alpha$ absorption line, and that we have ruled out that ASASSN-24fw is a YSO, indicates that the emission feature is unlikely to be coming from the star and maybe associated with the hydrogen gas component in the occulting material which is re-emitting the absorbed stellar radiation into H$\alpha$ region.
+The value of $EW_{\rm absorb}$ that we find in our HiRES spectrum is $\sim$ 8\AA.
+This is different if compared with the values by \cite{zakamska2025} and therefore indicates a variable nature of the H$\alpha$ line.